Josh-McFarlin/PyWeatherService/readme.md

 * Cloudinary - For hosting radar images to reduce API calls.

-### Live Test

-This code is currently being hosted on a Linux VM and is freely available for testing until the Twilio funds run out.

-Send a message to **(770) 212-2053** to try it out!

-If the service does not respond, that may mean I'm working on the code, so try again later.
-If repeated attempts fail to issue a response, that probably means I have run out of API calls, and it is questionable if or when the service will be available again.

 ### Usage

 Before using this code, add the necessary API keys to "config-example.py" and then rename the